 The youth felt the state of repression the most, because at night mixed patrols would go out, made up of members of the armed forces, who demanded that passers-by present their identity documents.
 All Dominicans had to carry these documents, and the people, in a sarcastic way, baptized them with the name of "los tres golpes"; that is, the Personal Identity card, the Dominican Party card, and the Mandatory Military Service card [my translation].

-With the name already in the public consciousness when post-dictatorship salami (see the history of Dominican salami) became a staple nationwide, we were ready for a new "los tres golpes", one we are glad represents us now.
+With the name already in the public consciousness when in the post-dictatorship salami became a staple nationwide (see the history of Dominican salami), we were ready for a new "Los tres golpes", one we are glad represents us now.

 A quick but important note is that I --and many other writers-- have always translated it as "the three strikes", but if its origin lies in music, perhaps an appropriate translation for los tres golpes should be "the three beats".
 What do you think?

 - Vorágines Dominicanas.
 Elias Torres Sosa.
 Page Publishing, Inc. USA.

 - Blood, Cement, and Prejudice and the Making of the Dominican-Haitian Border, 1937-1961 Edward Ramon Paulino Michigan State University.
 Department of History, 2001 Pg 180